5.1 Negative Pressure Wound Therapy Readiness and Monitoring

 Key Takeaways

-• Negative pressure wound therapy is an adjunctive treatment topic inside the official WCC Treatment domain.
+• Negative pressure wound therapy (NPWT) is an adjunctive treatment topic inside the WCC Treatment domain, which is 25% of the 100 scored questions.

 • WCC scenarios test whether the wound is appropriate, the order is clear, the seal is maintained, and reassessment is documented.

-• NPWT does not replace debridement decisions, infection assessment, pressure redistribution, nutrition review, or referral.
+• NPWT does not replace debridement, infection control, pressure redistribution, nutrition review, or referral, and is contraindicated over untreated necrotic tissue, malignancy, untreated osteomyelitis, and exposed vessels or organs.

 • A common exam trap is choosing NPWT before addressing necrosis, untreated infection, exposed structures, or the underlying cause of tissue damage.